Arcilollo/voidrice/README.md

 ## Install these dotfiles

-Use [LARBS](https://larbs.xyz) to autoinstall everything:
+Use this command to autoinstall everything:

 ```
-curl -LO larbs.xyz/larbs.sh
+curl -LO raw.githubusercontent.com/Arcilollo/AARBS/master/larbs.sh
 ```

-or clone the repo files directly to your home directory and install [the prerequisite programs](https://github.com/LukeSmithxyz/LARBS/blob/master/progs.csv).
+or clone the repo files directly to your home directory and install [the prerequisite programs](https://github.com/Arcilollo/AARBS/blob/master/progs.csv).